JTinkers/ScribeBot/README.md

 --returns: string containing version of a bot (I always forget to update this, but I'll keep it automated later) core.version

+--process and run lines of code entered into console core.processConsoleInput

 --get timestamp of when bot was launched
 --returns: the timestamp
 core.timeStarted